 UPDATE: The Office of Testing Services is open for on-campus testing.

-Please email the respective Testing Office to receive a remote voucher with Examity, to schedule a video chat with Zoom, or to schedule an appointment oncampus:
+Please email the respective Testing Office to receive a remote voucher with Examity, or to schedule an appointment on-campus:

-Temporary Testing & STEM Placement for the Summer and Fall 2020 semester only.
+Temporary Testing & STEM Placement for the spring, summer, or fall 2021 semesters only.

 Who will need to test for the

 Spring, Summer, or Fall 2021 & STEM Placement?

 |ENGL 1101 Placement||2.49 or below||Must take the Accuplacer Next Generation Reading & WritePlacer|